AlexPrestonSB/Sendbird-Hands-on-Lab/README.md

 ### Getting Started

 1. Clone the repo.
-2. Check out the default branch
+2. Check out the default branch.
-3. Open the project and wait for the Gradle to Sync
+3. Open the project and wait for the Gradle to Sync.
 4. Run the project on an emulator or physical device.

 The default branch is the finished product.
 The branch labled 'starter-project' is the shell where we will be starting.